MCT Oil Benefits: 6 Science-Backed Reasons to Use MCT

 MCT oil benefits

-MCTs are largely missing from the typical Western diet, so adding MCT oil to your daily routine can be a powerful way to get the benefits of these multi-tasking fats.
+MCTs are largely missing from the typical Western diet, but adding MCT oil to your daily routine can help you reap the benefits of these fats.
 Here’s why MCT oil is so good for you:

-MCT oil can help you lose weight quickly.
-Studies show that MCTs, particularly C8 and C10, cause your body to burn fat and calories, no matter what kind of diet you follow.[1][2]
-MCT oil also creates ketones, and ketones increase your metabolic rate (aka your metabolism) and burn the fat you already have.[3][4][5][6]
+MCT oil can help you jump-start your metabolic rate to increase fat burning.
+Studies show that MCTs, particularly C8 and C10 (caprylic and capric acid, two significantly ketogenic MCTs in coconut oil), cause your body to burn fat and calories, regardless of the diet you follow.[2][3]
+MCT oil also creates ketones, and ketones increase your metabolic rate and help you burn the body fat you already have.[4]

 MCTs are also satiating and quickly digested by the body, which spurs weight loss.
 Keep reading to find out how.